atrosekta/rust-electrical-wiki/content/gettingstarted.md

 because the build location was in the arctic biome.
 We are NOT talking about the components placed on walls for the purpose of destruction detection.
 What we are talking about is the location of the core components.
-We are talking about all the circuits that power, control and support the defensive systems, monitoring systems or quality of life systems.
+We are talking about the circuits that power, control and support the defensive systems, monitoring systems or quality of life systems.
 We are talking about the location of collection points for power sources, battery backups, the batteries, power buses and all the